evkx/evkx.github.io/content/models/hiphi/y/Y_Performance/_index.md

 ---
 title: HiPhi Y Performance
 linktitle: "Y Performance"
 description: "HiPhi Y Performance is an all-electric premium SUV with a WLTP range of up to 620 km (385 miles).
-EVKX.net has all the details. "
+EVKX.net has all the details."
 weight: 10
 hidden: true
 shownavtabs: true